 There are few products whose popularity has spanned decades, and petroleum jelly is one them.
 To this day, this cabinet-staple can be found in bathrooms of young and old.
 If you’re like me, your grandma sang its praises, explaining that it could moisturize your lips, coax off a too-tight ring, heal a wound, and cure diaper rash.
 She used it, your mom used it, and, therefore, you probably have a plastic container of it somewhere in your house.
 But did you know, despite its laundry list of uses, that the stuff isn’t that great for you?

-Just like the name suggests, petroleum jelly is derived from petroleum, a toxic crude oil.
-It has the unique ability to absorb into our skin and lock itself into place in between cells in our lipid barrier, which manufacturers who use it will tell you creates long lasting, smooth skin.
-But truth be told, petroleum jelly has no moisturizing properties of its own and instead acts as a barrier to skin.
-Sure it will lock in whatever moisture is underneath it to give the appearance of moisturized skin, but it will also lock in any dirt, sweat, or bacteria that exists.
-This barrier will also deter any added moisture or beneficial minerals or vitamins to reach the skin below.
-Also, since petroleum jelly is not water soluble, it does not easily wash away and can build up in your system over time.
+Petroleum jelly has the unique ability to absorb into our skin and lock itself into place in between cells in our lipid barrier.
+Manufacturers of the stuff will tell you this creates long lasting, smooth skin.
+But truth be told, petroleum jelly has no moisturizing properties of its own.
+Instead, it acts as an impermeable barrier to the skin.
+Sure it will lock in whatever moisture is underneath it to give your skin the appearance of moisturized skin, but it will also lock in any dirt, sweat, or bacteria that exists.
+This barrier will also deter any added moisture or beneficial ingredients from other products to reach the skin.
+Also, since petroleum jelly is not water soluble, it does not easily wash away, which means it can build up in your system over time.